BIGRoC: Boosting Image Generation via a Robust Classifier: Abstract

 \section{Abstract}

 The interest of the machine learning community in image synthesis has grown significantly in recent years, with the introduction of a wide range of deep generative models and means for training them.
-In this work, we propose a general model-agnostic technique for improving the image quality and the distribution fidelity of generated images, obtained by any generative model.
+In this work, we propose a general model-agnostic technique for improving the image quality and the distribution fidelity of generated images obtained by any generative model.
 Our method, termed BIGRoC (Boosting Image Generation via a Robust Classifier), is based on a post-processing procedure via the guidance of a given robust classifier and without a need for additional training of the generative model.
-Given a synthesized image, we propose to update it through projected gradient steps over the robust classifier, in an attempt to refine its recognition.
-We demonstrate this post-processing algorithm on various image synthesis methods and show a significant improvement of the generated images, both quantitatively and qualitatively, on CIFAR-10 and ImageNet.
-Specifically, BIGRoC improves the image synthesis state of the art on ImageNet $128\times128$ by 14.81\%, attaining an FID score of 2.53 and on $256\times256$ by 7.87\%, achieving an FID of 3.63.
+Given a synthesized image, we propose to update it through projected gradient steps over the robust classifier to refine its recognition.
+We demonstrate this post-processing algorithm on various image synthesis methods and show a significant quantitative and qualitative improvement on CIFAR-10 and ImageNet.
+Surprisingly, although BIGRoC is the first model agnostic among refinement approaches and requires much less information, it outperforms competitive methods.
+Specifically, BIGRoC improves the image synthesis best performing diffusion model on ImageNet $128\times128$ by 14.81\%, attaining an FID score of 2.53 and on $256\times256$ by 7.87\%, achieving an FID of 3.63.
+Moreover, we conduct an opinion survey, according to which humans significantly prefer our method's outputs.